awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 ### Reducing the Likelihood of Transaction ID Wraparound<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum.AdaptiveAutoVacuuming"></a>

 In some cases, parameter group settings related to autovacuum might not be aggressive enough to prevent transaction ID wraparound\.
-To address this, Amazon RDS for PostgreSQL provides a mechanism that adapts the autovacuum parameter values automatically\. *Adaptive autovacuum parameter tuning* is a feature for RDS for PostgreSQL versions 9\.4 and newer\.
+To address this, Amazon RDS for PostgreSQL provides a mechanism that adapts the autovacuum parameter values automatically\. *Adaptive autovacuum parameter tuning* is a feature for RDS for PostgreSQL\.
 A detailed explanation of [TransactionID wraparound](https://www.postgresql.org/docs/current/static/routine-vacuuming.html#VACUUM-FOR-WRAPAROUND) is found in the PostgreSQL documentation\.

 Adaptive autovacuum parameter tuning is enabled by default for RDS PostgreSQL instances with the dynamic parameter `rds.adaptive_autovacuum` set to ON\.
 We strongly recommend that you keep this enabled\.
 However, to turn off adaptive autovacuum parameter tuning, set the `rds.adaptive_autovacuum` parameter to 0 or OFF\.